MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-auto-grow-storage.md

 ---
-title: Storage autogrow- Azure portal
+title: Storage autogrow in Azure Database for PostgreSQL - Flexible Server
-description: This article describes how you can configure storage autogrow using the Azure portal in Azure Database for PostgreSQL - Flexible Server.
+description: This article describes how you can configure storage autogrow in Azure Database for PostgreSQL - Flexible Server.
 author: kabharati
 ms.author: kabharati
 ms.reviewer: maghan